 Associate Professor of Electrical and Computer Engineering

 Martin A. Brooke received the B.E.
 (Elect.)
 Degree (1st.
 Class Hons.) from Auckland University in New Zealand in 1981.
 He received the M.S. and Ph.
 D. in Electrical Engineering from The University of Southern California in 1984, and 1988, respectively.
 He is currently an Associate Professor of Electrical Engineering at Duke University.
 Professor Brooke was an Analog Devices Career development award recipient from 1988-1993, won a National Science Foundation Research Initiation Award in 1990, the 1992 IEEE Midwest Symposium on Circuits and Systems, Myril B. Reed Best Paper Award, and the Georgia Tech Outstanding Thesis Advisor Award in 2003.
-He has graduated twenty three PhD students from his research group and has six U.S. patents awarded.
-He has published more than 120 articles in technical Journals and Proceedings, and articles on his work have appeared in several trade publications.
+He has graduated twenty three PhD students from his research group and has eight U.S. patents awarded.
+He has published more than 160 articles in technical Journals and Proceedings, and articles on his work have appeared in several trade and news publications.
 Dr. Brooke is a senior member of the IEEE.

 Appointments and Affiliations

 - Associate Professor of Electrical and Computer Engineering

 - Faculty Network Member of The Energy Initiative

 - Office Location: Duke University Ece, Box 90219, Durham, NC 27708-0291

 Analog, RF, and optoelectronic circuits.
 Sensor interface circuits.
 Deployable sensor systems

 - Outstanding Thesis Advisor Award.
 Georgia Institute of Technology.
 2003

 - DANCE 308: Performance and Technology: Composition Workshop

 - ECE 230L: Introduction to Microelectronic Devices and Circuits